What is a scuba diving regulator and how does it work?

 Comfortable, easy-breathing, and lightweight, the Aqua Lung Legend LX Supreme is an ideal regulator for petite women.
 The regulator is fitted with an auto closure device that prevents corrosive water from entering the first stage inlet.
 Available in DIN and yoke.
 Comes with a lip shield for added comfort and warmth.SCUBAPRO MK25 EVO A700

 The popular workhorse among regulators, the Scubapro MK25 EVO A700 is a top-of-the-line regulator that can handle serious depth, cold temperatures, and breaths easy in nearly all conditions.
 If you want a regulator that can keep up with even the most intense diving, this is a clear winner.
-Some specs include a air balanced piston first stage, anti-freeze construction, and environmentally sealed.
+Some specs include a air balanced piston first stage and anti-freeze construction.

 Pros: Can handle all types of conditions, a top-notch workhorse reg, sleek, a favorite among coldwater divers.